-How to back up your Android phone in 2019
+How to back up your Android phone 2022

 There's a good chance your smartphone acts as a hub for everything going on in your life.
-It's where you keep all of your contacts, cherished photos, important documents, etc., etc. Your phone allows you to easily access these things no matter where you are, but what if something happens to it?
-Whether you break your phone or it's getting time for you to upgrade, here are a few things you can do to ensure all of your precious data is backed up and safe.
+It's where you keep all of your contacts, cherished photos, important documents, and just about everything else.
+Your phone allows you to easily access these things no matter where you are, but what if something happens to it?
+Whether you break your phone or it's getting time for you to upgrade to the next best thing, here are a few things you can do to back up your Android phone.

 Apps used in this guide